-DDS/DDA staff can answer additional questions and explain the records requirements.
+DDS staff can explain the records requirements and assist with gathering necessary documents.

 LANGUAGE ASSISTANCE

 American Sign Language (ASL) interpretation and other reasonable accommodations will be provided in accordance with the Americans with Disabilities Act (ACT).
 Language translation services are available to non-native English speakers.
 To request spoken language interpretation, please contact dds.languageservices@dc.gov.